Undergraduate Department of

 Major in Mathematics/FSU-Teach.
 In addition to what was mentioned above (i.e. the state of Florida common program prerequisites, COP 3014, MAP 2302, MAS 3105, and STA 4321), the student will complete PHY 2048C, MGF 3301 (the introduction to proofs course), and a course in each of four mathematical areas of Analysis, Algebra, Geometry, and Modeling, and one additional elective (at the 3000 level or above).
 The courses acceptable for each mathematical area are: for Algebra: MAS 3301, MAS 4203 or MAS 4302; for Analysis: MAA 4402, MAA 4224 or MAA 4226; for Geometry: MTG 4212; for Modeling: MAP 4103, MAP 4175, MAP 4180 or MAP 4481; and for electives: MAA 4227, MAD 3105, MAP 4170, MAP 4153, MAP 4202, MAP 4216, MAP 4341, MAS 4106, MAS 4303, MHF 4302, MTG 4302 or additional courses from the Algebra, Analysis, Geometry, and/or Modeling groups.
 The FSU-Teach educational courses are a collateral major and can count as the minor for the Mathematics/FSU-Teach option.

-Note: In order to obtain final graduation clearance from the Department of Mathematics, all majors must complete an exit survey.
+Note: All majors must complete an exit survey.

 Baccalaureate Degree in Actuarial Science

 In addition to the state of Florida common program prerequisites, there are interdisciplinary degree requirements.
 Representative requirements include: MAP 4170, 4175, COP 3014 or equivalent; and four repetitions of actuarial tutorial MAT 4930r.
 STA 4321 is required.